-Step four: If the resolution of the grievance proposed in the written response from the second-level administrator is not acceptable, the grievant may advance the grievance within five weekdays to the level of the provost, including consideration by an impartial hearing panel of the Faculty Review Committee.
-In addition to being available online, information about the Faculty Review Committee is located in chapter one of the Faculty Handbook.
+Step four: If the resolution of the grievance proposed in the written response from the second-level administrator is not acceptable, the grievant may advance the grievance within five weekdays to the level of the provost, including consideration by an impartial hearing panel of the Faculty Senate Review Committee.
+Information on the Faculty Senate Review Committee is in chapter two of this handbook and on the Faculty Senate website.

-Upon receiving the faculty grievance form requesting step four review, the provost, or appropriate designated representative, acknowledges receipt of the grievance within five weekdays and forwards a copy of the Procedures of the Faculty Review Committee to parties in the grievance process.
+Upon receiving the faculty grievance form requesting step four review, the provost, or appropriate designated representative, acknowledges receipt of the grievance within five weekdays and forwards a copy of the Procedures of the Faculty Senate Review Committee to parties in the grievance process.
 The provost immediately forwards a copy of the grievance to the president of the Faculty Senate, who also writes to the grievant to acknowledge receipt of the grievance within five weekdays of receipt of the faculty grievance form from the provost.

-The grievant may petition the provost to bypass the Faculty Review Committee and rule on the grievance.
+The grievant may petition the provost to bypass the Faculty Senate Review Committee and rule on the grievance.
 If the provost accepts the request, there is no subsequent opportunity for the grievance to be heard by a hearing panel.
 The provost's decision, however, may be appealed to the president, as described in step five.
-If the provost does not accept the petition, the Faculty Review Committee hears the grievance as outlined in these procedures.
+If the provost does not accept the petition, the Faculty Senate Review Committee hears the grievance as outlined in these procedures.

-The Faculty Review Committee does not normally consider the subject of a grievance while it is simultaneously under review by another committee or panel of the university.
+The Faculty Senate Review Committee does not normally consider the subject of a grievance while it is simultaneously under review by another committee or panel of the university.

-Hearing panel: A hearing panel consists of five members appointed by the chair of the Faculty Review Committee from among the members of the Faculty Review Committee.
-The chair of the Faculty Review Committee polls all appointees to ensure that they have no conflict of interest in the case.
-Both parties to the grievance may challenge one of the appointments, if they so desire, without need to state cause, and the chair of the Faculty Review Committee appoints the needed replacement or replacements.
+Hearing panel: A hearing panel consists of five members appointed by the chair of the Faculty Senate Review Committee from among the members of the Faculty Senate Review Committee.
+The chair of the Faculty Senate Review Committee polls all appointees to ensure that they have no conflict of interest in the case.
+Both parties to the grievance may challenge one of the appointments, if they so desire, without need to state cause, and the chair of the Faculty Senate Review Committee appoints the needed replacement or replacements.
 Other replacements are made only for cause.
-The chair of the Faculty Review Committee rules on issues of cause.
+The chair of the Faculty Senate Review Committee rules on issues of cause.

-To ensure uniformity in practice, the chair of the Faculty Review Committee or designee serves as the non-voting chair of each hearing panel.
-In the event that the chair of the Faculty Review Committee has a conflict of interest concerning a case, the chair appoints a disinterested third party from among the members of the Faculty Review Committee not already appointed to the hearing panel for the case to serve as chair of the hearing panel.
+To ensure uniformity in practice, the chair of the Faculty Senate Review Committee or designee serves as the non-voting chair of each hearing panel.
+In the event that the chair of the Faculty Senate Review Committee has a conflict of interest concerning a case, the chair appoints a disinterested third party from among the members of the Faculty Senate Review Committee not already appointed to the hearing panel for the case to serve as chair of the hearing panel.

-Hearings: After a hearing panel is appointed, the chair of the Faculty Review Committee requests that each party to the grievance provide relevant documentation to be shared among the parties and the hearing panel.
+Hearings: After a hearing panel is appointed, the chair of the Faculty Senate Review Committee requests that each party to the grievance provide relevant documentation to be shared among the parties and the hearing panel.
 The panel holds its initial hearing with both principals present within 15 weekdays of receipt of the grievance by the Faculty Senate president.
 If the panel feels it needs to investigate the case further, or requires more information, or desires to hear witnesses, the hearing is adjourned until the panel completes the necessary work or scheduling.
 The hearing is then reconvened as appropriate.